FMA-Net++: Motion- and Exposure-Aware Joint Video Super-Resolution and Deblurring: Method

 \subsection{Overall Architecture of FMA-Net++}

-FMA-Net++ consists of two main networks: a \textbf{Degradation Learning Network} (Net$^D$) and a \textbf{Restoration Network} (Net$^R$), both guided by a pretrained \textbf{Exposure Time-aware Feature Extractor} (ETE).
-As illustrated in Fig.~\ref{fig:network}, both Net$^D$ and Net$^R$ are built upon stacks of HRBP blocks, which enable sequence-level parallel processing while hierarchically expanding the temporal receptive field.
+Fig.~\ref{fig:network} illustrates the overall architecture of FMA-Net++, which consists of two main networks: a \textbf{Degradation Learning Network} (Net$^D$) and a \textbf{Restoration Network} (Net$^R$).
+Both networks are built upon stacks of \textbf{Hierarchical Refinement with Bidirectional Aggregation} (HRBA) blocks.
+This sequence-level backbone processes all frames in parallel, effectively avoiding sequential bottlenecks while hierarchically expanding the temporal receptive field.

-Given an input blurry LR sequence $\bm{X}$, Net$^D$ first estimates degradation priors through the combination of HRBP, ETM, and the exposure-aware FGDF module, explicitly modeling spatio-temporally variant degradations.
-Net$^R$ then restores the sharp HR video $\hat{\bm{Y}}$ guided by these priors, also incorporating ETM to ensure exposure-aware feature adaptation during restoration.
-This decoupled design separates degradation learning from restoration, improving both accuracy and efficiency.
+Following the degradation formulation in Eq.~\ref{eq:conceptual_degradation}, our architecture decouples degradation learning from restoration.
+Given an input blurry LR sequence $\bm{X}$ and exposure embeddings from a pretrained Exposure Time-aware Feature Extractor (ETE), Net$^D$ first leverages HRBA and an \textbf{Exposure Time-aware Modulation} (ETM) layer to estimate degradation priors.
+These priors then drive the exposure-aware Flow-Guided Dynamic Filtering (FGDF) to model spatio-temporally variant degradations.
+Finally, Net$^R$ restores the sharp HR video $\hat{\bm{Y}}$ guided by these priors, improving both accuracy and efficiency.